ivn-maria/Modern-DevOps-Practices-Project/README.md

 Task: execute unit tests to ensure that the application logic is correct

 Process: I executed a few unit tests to see if the functions in the source code are working as intended.
-When the unit tests were done and successfully executed, I added them as the next step in the pipeline that first waits the style checks to be completed.
+When the unit tests were done and successfully executed with npm test, I added them as the next step in the pipeline that first waits the style checks to be completed.

 SDLC phase: Test